wizyvision/gcs-connector-trigger/README.md

 # Deploying the Trigger service to Cloud Function

-1. Navigate inside the trigger_function folder

-2. Create a file named .env.yaml at the root of this folder.
-Copy the contents of placeholder.env.yaml and set the values
+1. Create a file named `.env.yaml` at the root of this folder.
+Copy the contents of `placeholder.env.yaml` and set the values

 ```
 # Google Cloud project ID